-An introduction to methods of painting with transparent watercolors.
-Emphasis on composition, color theory, and concept.
-Demonstrations in a variety of techniques with a variety of subject matter are included.
-Experience in drawing and/or design is highly recommended.
+This class is an introduction to methods of painting with transparent watercolors.
+Emphasis will be on composition, color theory, and concept.
+Demonstrations in a variety of techniques with a variety of subject matter and styles are included.
+Experience in drawing and/ or design is highly recommended.
 See Studio Class Schedule.
 Fall semester.